Michele Linn was on the ground floor of the content marketing movement.

 How do you continue to build connections in the industry?

 I have worked remotely since I left the corporate world.
-I love the handful of events I attend every year, such as Content Marketing World (still thinking of about the many conversations I had last week!)
+I love the handful of events I attend every year, such as Content Marketing World.

 But, I don’t want my connections to only occur sporadically — or with the same group of people I already know.
 One thing I started doing this year is reaching out to random marketers via Twitter or LinkedIn to say, "Hey, I saw you're doing this research.
 I love to talk to smart marketers like yourself.
 Do you have 30 minutes?"
 I can’t express how much serendipity and inspiration happens during these random conversations.